 \subsection{Quantum no-signalling boxes}

 In the previous examples the input quantum states were uncorrelated.
-One can also conceive more general scenarios, in which both the input and output are entangled states.
+One can also conceive more general scenarios, in which both the input and the output are entangled states.
 In this context one can ask what are the characteristic features of the dynamics of correlations imposed by the quantum theory.
-One specific example, the so-called \emph{no-signalling quantum boxes} (NSQ), has been analysed in \cite{QNS}.
+One specific example, the so-called \emph{no-signalling quantum boxes} (NSQ) -- see Fig.~\ref{fig:QNS}, has been analysed in \cite{QNS}.
 In this scenario one considers a special class of quantum maps on bipartite quantum inputs.
-A map $\Lambda_{AB}: \rho_{AB} \mapsto \sigma_{AB}$ satisfies the condition of no-communication from Alice to Bob if for a given state $\rho_{AB}$ it maps the family of the inputs $[\Gamma_{A} \otimes \text{id}_{B}](\rho_{AB})$, with any local map $\Gamma_{A}$, into outputs $\sigma_{AB}(\Gamma_{A},\rho_{AB})$ having {\it the same} Bob's reduced state $\sigma_{B} = \Tr_{\!A} \rho_{AB}$.
-Analogous condition of no-communication from Bob to Alice is assumed.
+A map $\Lambda_{AB}: \rho_{AB} \to \sigma_{AB}$ satisfies the condition of no-communication from Alice to Bob if for a given state $\rho_{AB}$ it maps the family of the inputs $[\Gamma_{A} \otimes \text{id}_{B}](\rho_{AB})$, with any local unitary map $\Gamma_{A}$, into outputs $\sigma_{AB}(\Gamma_{A},\rho_{AB})$ having {\it the same} Bob's reduced state $\sigma_{B} = \Tr_{\!A} \rho_{AB}$.
+An analogous condition of no-communication from Bob to Alice is assumed.

 In \cite{QNS} it was proven that the set of such NSQ maps is of volume zero in the set of all bipartite dynamics.
 Since the trivial, i.e. non-interacting, dynamics is also of volume zero, a randomly chosen interacting quantum dynamics violates the no-communication condition.
-The relevant experiment would thus consist of the quantum process tomography with different randomly chosen initial data $\rho_{AB}$ and $\Gamma_{A}$.\footnote{Actually, if one would be able to scan over all bipartite inputs $\rho_{AB}$, then $\Gamma_{A}$ would be redundant.} In the context of subnuclear physics one expects non-trivial interactions, hence if the experiment reveals a significant percent of outcomes compatible with the no-communication condition, then it should be considered as an indication of a deviation from the standard quantum dynamics.
-More generally, the typicality of communication in quantum dynamics can be quantitatively calculated by means of uniform measures on CPTP maps \cite{Random_channels}.
+A relevant test would thus consist in the quantum process tomography with different randomly chosen initial data $\rho_{AB}$ and $\Gamma_{A}$.
+Actually, if one would be able to scan over all bipartite inputs $\rho_{AB}$, then $\Gamma_{A}$ would be redundant.

+In the context of subnuclear physics one expects non-trivial interactions (and thus non-trivial dynamics of information), hence if the experiment reveals a significant percent of outcomes compatible with the no-communication condition, then it should be considered as an indication of a deviation from the standard quantum dynamics.
+Quantitatively, the typicality of communication in quantum dynamics can be estimated by means of uniform measures on CPTP maps~\cite{Random_channels}.